6 Survival Techniques: the Basic Survival Skills Everyone Should Know

 collecting food in the wild as basics for survival

 When you’ve secured a water source, for the time being, your next survival priority is finding food.
-In a wilderness survival situation, you will probably have to hunt, fish, trap, or forage for food.
+In a wilderness survival situation, you will probably have to hunt, fish, trap, or forage for food, but locating the minimum calories to survive isn't easy.

 Hunting